mshrm-studio/blockchain-signing-jwt/README.md

 - Create a new class that implements ISignatureService
 - Add to DI as aa keyed service ie.
 ```
-builder.Services.AddKeyedTransient<ISignatureService, EthereumSignatureService>("Ethereum");
+// Note: MyCustomNetworkSignatureService implements ISignatureService
+builder.Services.AddCustomSignatureService<MyCustomNetworkSignatureService>("MyCustomNetwork");
 ```

-Note: "Ethereum" will be what you use for "network" in the token request outlined below.
+Note: "MyCustomNetwork" will be what you use for "network" in the token request outlined below.

 ## Usage